Heroin Addiction: Signs

 Co-Occurring Disorders

-Certain mental disorders may spur the development of substance dependence and addiction.
+Certain mental disorders may contribute to the development of substance dependence and addiction.
 The reverse is also true, that some substances can exacerbate the symptoms of mental health conditions.
 Common examples of co-occurring mental health disorders include the following:

 • Depression